Green Smoothie Gourmet

 nut butter - I used cashew butter, but almond butter or sunflower seed butter is fine too.

-maple syrup - has magical minerals that cane sugar does not.
+maple syrup - has essential minerals that cane sugar does not.

 vanilla - give the shortbread that buttery flavor